Is there a quiz to measure obsessive thinking? I’m walking down the street in downtown Seattle and I just keep thinking, surely I’m crazy.

 I love contemporary art.
 I like how I feel when I stand next to big colors and big courage and the ability of different artists to transmute big emotions into something tangible.
 A light turns on inside me.

 Inside the Maiiam’s bathroom was a photographic reproduction of a guerrilla art installation by artist Thitibodee Rungteerawattanon.
 In 2010, the artist smuggled contemporary Thai artworks into the men’s bathroom of the Tate Modern in London.
-He installed the works in the bathroom covertly and then photographed the exhibit, titling it ‘Thai Message.’
+He covertly installed the works in the bathroom and then photographed the exhibit, titling it ‘Thai Message.’
 His commentary was clear—was this the only space for these Southeast Asian artists in the international art world?

 Sometimes I get so used to looking at what is given to me to see that I forget to question what isn’t being shown.
 There is underrepresentation by non-Western artists.
 We are shown a sliver of works by a disproportionately small group of artists.
 How can this cultural hegemony be shifted?
-Some of that shift can start with me and looking deeper than just what is presented to me.
-Thanks Maiiam for sparking me.
+Some of that shift can start with me looking deeper than just accepting what is presented to me.
+Thanks Maiiam museum, for sparking me.

-One particularly moving collection was a series of portraits by Hmong artist Pao Houa Her.
+One particularly moving series of portraits was by Hmong artist Pao Houa Her.
 Born in Laos, her family escaped the violence of the Laotian ‘Secret War,’ fought in tandem with the Vietnam War.
 They eventually settled in Minneapolis and she began documenting the idea of identity for Hmong Americans.
 Her ‘Attention,’ series showcases Hmong Veterans who fought alongside U.S. troops, but didn’t receive military recognition or honors until 2018—over 30 years after the Vietnam war ended.
 The men are photographed wearing self-sourced medals and uniforms.
 The photos are beautiful, dignified, and honestly so heartbreaking.

-What I’m trying to say is, when you’re visiting Chiang Mai—a visit to Maiiam Contemporary Art Museum is a must.
+What I’m trying to say is, when you’re visiting Chiang Mai—a visit to Maiiam Museum is a must.
 Get a ride using the Grab app and don’t go on Tuesday when it’s closed.